RoyzLevy/docker_project0/README.md

 3. Create network for the docker containers to be able to communicate with them - ```docker network create network_name```
 4. Run the containers using their images: ```docker run -d -p port:port -e ADDITIONAL_VAR=var_value -e ADDITIONAL_VAR2=var2_value --net network_name --name container_name image_name:version```
 5. Create app locally with help of containerized apps that you've installed.

+Docker Compose:

+In order to do stuff more efficient - we will use docker-compose file.